Ken (doll): Media/multimedia appearances

 Ken has starred in various roles not disclosed by Mattel in the Barbie media franchise, including the Barbie films, Barbie: Life in the Dreamhouse, Barbie: Vlogger, Barbie Dreamhouse Adventures, Barbie's Dreamworld, Barbie: It Takes Two and Barbie: A Touch of Magic.

 Billy Flanigan appeared as Ken in "Disney’s Magical World of Barbie".
 René Dif appeared as Ken in the music video for Aqua's "Barbie Girl".

 Ken appeared in the Toy Story films from Pixar from Toy Story 2 onward.
 In the third film, which he appeared in as one of the henchmen of the film's villain, Lots-O'-Huggin' Bear, he was voiced by Michael Keaton.

+The Caramella Girls produced their own authorized cover of Barbie Girl in 2015.
+The male vocalist is named Ben to rhyme with Ken, while keeping the cast distinct from the Barbie franchise.

 American rapper Lil B likely named his 2017 mixtape Black Ken after Ken, as the cover art for the mixtape depicts Lil B and some of his female friends as dolls in the same style as Barbie.

 Atlanta rapper Kenyatta Lee Frazier Jr., known professionally as Ken Carson, got his name from the doll as he wanted to "live better than him."
 Carson's debut EP, Boy Barbie, was likely based on this theming.

 In 2019, Pete Davidson and Julia Fox were a part of a photo shoot in Paper magazine, where Davidson posed as Ken and Fox posed as Barbie.
 The photo shoot was created for the 'Break the Internet' series of the magazine, which was made popular by Kim Kardashian's popular "Champagne Incident" portrait.